GSA/digitalgov.gov/content/news/2023/02/2023-02-07-collaborate-with-the-tts-public-benefits-studio.md

 The TTS Public Benefits Studio is a newly-established, cross-functional team of technologists within GSA’s Technology Transformation Services with specialized experience supporting public benefits programs like Medicaid, the Supplemental Nutrition Assistance Program (SNAP), and unemployment insurance that serve low-income families and underserved communities.
 The Benefits Studio is focused on collaborating with benefits agencies to develop shared technology tools and best practices that support a more coordinated public experience _across_ programs.

 Stay tuned for more opportunities to participate in research and influence scope and features as we build out additional shared resources and services.
 We look forward to collaborating!

-*Links to non-government sources are for informational purposes only.
-They do not represent an endorsement of the organizations cited.*

 ---